aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 **Folium**: A Python library that generates Leaflet.js maps, offering a bridge between Python data processing and advanced web mapping features.
 Folium maintains Python-based development while accessing Leaflet's performance optimizations and plugin ecosystem.
 However, Folium provides limited interactive callback support compared to Dash, making dynamic features like radius slider updates and click-triggered information panels more challenging to implement.

 However, due to project time constraints and the learning curve associated with these JavaScript-based frameworks, the team was unable to explore these options thoroughly.
-The decision to continue with Plotly/Dash was pragmatic-leveraging existing team expertise to deliver a functional prototype within the available timeline.
+The decision to continue with Plotly/Dash was pragmatic, leveraging existing team expertise to deliver a functional prototype within the available timeline.
 Implementing any JavaScript-based alternative would have required separating backend (Flask/FastAPI for geocoding, distance calculations, and spatial queries) from frontend visualization, essentially doubling the architectural complexity.
 Future iterations of this dashboard could benefit from evaluating these alternatives, particularly for production deployments requiring mobile responsiveness, advanced cartographic controls, or improved performance with large geographic datasets.

 ---

 ## Conclusion

 The Geo-Equity Index Dashboard leverages Plotly and Dash to communicate multi-dimensional environmental health risk data through layered choropleth representations, dynamic filtering mechanisms, and context-aware information displays.
-The pure-Python implementation enabled rapid prototyping in a single unified codebase-an approach that would have required significantly more code distributed across multiple languages (JavaScript, HTML, CSS, Python) with traditional web frameworks.
+The Python-based implementation enabled rapid prototyping in a single unified codebase, which would have otherwise required significantly more code distributed across multiple languages (JavaScript, HTML, CSS, Python), as is the case with traditional web frameworks.

 Nevertheless, the implementation revealed limitations inherent to adapting general-purpose visualization libraries for specialized geospatial applications.
 Specific challenges emerged in three areas: hover text formatting, click event disambiguation, and spatial information panel positioning.
 These required custom workarounds that exposed gaps in Plotly's abstraction layer for mapping-specific requirements.
 Additionally, performance constraints with large polygon datasets (>10,000 features) highlighted computational tradeoffs compared to specialized mapping libraries employing vector tile architectures and progressive rendering strategies.
 Research into alternatives including Mapbox GL JS, Leaflet, and D3.js revealed these JavaScript-based libraries offer superior performance and cartographic features, but at the cost of increased architectural complexity and multi-language development requirements.